jejkas/InventorySale/README.md

 # InventorySale
-Converts WoW 1.12 inventory in to BBCODE for easy forum posts.
+Converts WoW 1.12 inventory in to BBcode for easy forum posts.